Deep probabilistic programming

 sequences at each node.
 The latent variables inferred from the leaf sequences

-Stein variational inference for deep probabilistic programming
+Stein variational inference for deep models

 Stein variational inference (Stein VI)

-methods can represent the
+can represent the

 uncertainty over the neural network parameters, even for large data